-E-Book - Electronic book - A book provided in a digital format for checkout or use via an Internet browser, a computer, or another electronic device like an E-Book Reader.
+E-book - Electronic book - A book provided in a digital format for checkout or use via an Internet browser, a computer, or another electronic device like an e-book Reader.

-E-Journal - Electronic journal - A journal provided in a digital format for access via an Internet browser, a computer or other electronic device.
+E-journal - Electronic journal - A journal provided in a digital format for access via an Internet browser, a computer or other electronic device.

-E-mail - Electronic Mail - Messages, usually text, sent from one person to another via computer and also can be sent to a large number of addresses simultaneously.
+E-mail - Electronic Mail - Messages, usually text, sent from one person to another via computer; these can be sent to a large number of addresses simultaneously.

-Fiscal year - The 12-month financial period in which the library manages expenses; the fiscal year can differ from the calendar year, as US government agencies operate on a June-May fiscal calendar.
+Fiscal year - The 12-month financial period in which the library manages expenses; the fiscal year can differ from the calendar year.